 Showers: All members are requested to take showers before entering the pool.

-Attire: Proper swim wear is required.
+Attire: Proper swimwear is required.
 No cut-off jeans allowed.

 Basketball Goals: Temporary basketball goals have posed safety issues and are destroyed in a short period of time.
 The permanent goal is in place for residents to enjoy, however, improper use continues to cause damage and it will be removed next time damage is done to the goal.